jbcodeforce/flink-studies/flink-sql-demos/01-confluent-kafka-local-flink/README.md

 # Flink and Kafka and some SQL streaming demo

 Start one Flink **Job manager** and **Task manager**, using the `kafka-docker-compose.yaml` or the `confluent-flink-dc.yaml` in deployment-local folder of this project.
-The docker file mount the root folder in `/home`, so content of the data will be in `/home/flink-sql-demos`
+The docker file mounts the root folder in `/home`, so content of the data will be in `/home/flink-sql-demos`

-## Local execution
+## Local Flink execution

-Start the confluent kafka cluster with the 3 Flink containers:
+* Start the confluent kafka cluster with the 3 Flink containers:

 ```sql
 docker compose -f confluent-flink-dc.yaml up -d
 ```

-Create the Kafka Stream table
+* Create the Kafka Stream table

 ```sql
 CREATE TABLE pageviews_kafka (